Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Tips for Clearing Up Seemingly Grudge-Like Behavior:

-• Locate the stimulus/trigger: Does your dog whine at the sound of thunder, or maybe they always bark at the same dog who was mean to them a long time ago?
+• Locate the stimulus/trigger: Does your dog whine at the sound of thunder, or maybe they always bark at the same dog that was mean to them a long time ago?
 You need to first identify what is triggering your dog.

 • Introduce the stimulus: Start slow.
 For example, with storm anxiety, play the sound of thunder at a very low volume.